 FMCSA establishes annual national priorities (emphasis areas) based on emerging or continuing issues, and will evaluate CVSPs in consideration of these national priorities.
-Part 3 allows States to address the national emphasis areas/priorities outlined in the MCSAP CVSP Planning Memorandum and any State-specific objectives as necessary.
+Part 3 allows States to address the national emphasis areas/priorities outlined in the Notice of Funding Opportunity (NOFO) and any State-specific objectives as necessary.
 Specific goals and activities must be projected for the three fiscal year period (FYs 2019 - 2021).

-Part 3 Section 1 - Enforcement of Federal OOS Orders during Roadside Activities
+Part 3 Section 1 - Enforcement of Federal OOS Orders during Roadside Activities click "Save" to save any changes.